Skip to main content

 About

-Monster Hunter Stories 3: Twisted Reflection is a single player open world role playing game with fantasy, anime and erotic themes.
+Monster Hunter Stories 3: Twisted Reflection is a single player and multiplayer open world role playing game with fantasy and anime themes.
 It was developed by CAPCOM Co., Ltd. and was released on March 12, 2026.
 It received positive reviews from players.

 Twin Rathalos, born in a twist of fate.
 Two centuries after a conflict that divided neighboring kingdoms, the drums of war are reignited as twin Rathalos—long thought extinct—hatch from a single egg: an omen of destruction.
 Is there hope beyond the northern border?